mohamedsabil83/filament-forms-tinyeditor/README.md

 })
 ```
 ### **Image Upload**
-You can customize how the image plugin uploads new images in the editor using the helper methods associated with the `HasFileAttachments` trait.
+You can customize how the image plugin handles uploads using the methods associated with the `HasFileAttachments` trait.
 This measns you can specify the storage disk driver, directory and image visibility easily using methods directly on the field component.
 ```php
 TinyEditor::make('content')->fileAttachmentsDisk('local')->fileAttachmentsVisibility('public')->fileAttachmentsDirectory('uploads');
 ```